-TRIO Program positions require a Master’s degree in Education, Adult Education, Social Science, Education Administration, Educational Leadership, Counseling, or related field.
+TRIO Program positions require a Bachelor’s degree in Education, Educational Leadership, Counseling, Curriculum and Instruction, or related field.
 Relevant experience may substitute for the degree requirement on a year-for-year basis.
 Three years progressively responsible experience managing, administering, or coordinating an education program in a school setting with multiple components and partners.
 Two years of supervisory experience supervising employees.

 - Supervisory principles;